kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 ### loadmodule

 Loads a module for later usage in the configuration script.
-The modules is searched in the path specified by `loadpath` (or `mpath`).
+The module is searched in the path specified by `loadpath` (or `mpath`).

 Prototypes: